 The clarity of thought and direction created by the problem statement goes a long way to creating effective goals that lead to effective results in a communication project or program.
 If you don’t define the problem, your goals may be fuzzy and superficial.
 Time spent in carefully defining the problem at the start of the process will save time and arguments later when considering the intended outcomes and strategy.

-To reach a suitable definition of a problem, ask the classic reporters’ questions: “How, why, what, when, where, who, and how many?”
+To reach a suitable definition of a problem, ask the classic reporters’ questions: “How, why, what, when, where, who, how many, and how much $?”
 You can ask the questions of people who are verbally briefing you about the problem or you can ask yourself as you read briefing documents or think through all the factors involved.
 There is no doubt that defining the problem is the important first step in planning.

 In trying to define the problem, avoid laying the blame on an individual or group as the cause or who have worsened the problem.
 Pointing the finger of blame will only undermine the process.
 Fault finding invariably provokes people’s defense mechanisms, resulting in defensive and antagonistic attitudes.
 Susan Scott, author of Fierce Conversations, quotes a sage observation: